webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Many refactorings has been done to up-level the architecture and create a good base for future features (and current features).

 So when is the time to upgrade?
-It depend.
+It depends.
 There is a good chance that upgrading fails and you would need to give it a second or 3rd try.
 If you are open to that, try to upgrade now and provide feedback to webpack, plugins and loaders.
 We are eager to fix those problems.
 Someone has to start and you would be one of the first ones benefiting from it.

-## Sponoring situation
+## Sponsoring situation

 webpack is fully based upon [sponsoring](https://opencollective.com/webpack).
 It's not tied to (and payed by) a big company like some other Open Source projects.
 99% of the earnings from sponsoring are distributed towards contributors and maintainers based on the contributions they do.
-We belive in investing the money towards making webpack better.
+We believe in investing the money towards making webpack better.

 But there is a pandemic, and companies ain't that much open to sponsoring anymore.
 Webpack is suffering under these circumstances too (like many other companies and people).

 We were never able to pay our contributors the amount we think they deserve, but now we only have half of the money available, so we need to make a more serious cut.
-Until the situation improves we will only pay contributors and maintainers the first 10 days or each month.
+Until the situation improves we will only pay contributors and maintainers the first 10 days of each month.
 The remaining days they could work voluntary, paid by their employer, work on something else or take some days off.
 This allows us to pay the work in the first 10 days more equivalent to the invested time.

 The biggest "Thank You" goes to [trivago](https://tech.trivago.com/opensource) which has been sponsoring webpack a huge amount for the last 3 years.
 Sadly they are unable to continue their sponsorship this year, as they have been hit hard by Covid-19.
-I hope some other company steps up and follows these (gigant) footsteps.
+I hope some other company steps up and follows these (gigantic) footsteps.

 Thanks to [all the sponsors](/#sponsors).